jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 #### GNOME Software Store

 You will install assorted softwares using the Gnome Software application in Fedora 28.
 The list of software is as follows:

 1) Inkscape
 1) Audacity
 1) GNOME Tweak Tool
 1) Chromium
 1) Geary
 1) Thunderbird
 1) gPodder
-1) Xed (text editor).
+1) Xed (text editor)

 #### GNOME 3 Extensions